UoM-maul1609/projects-and-teaching/scm-precipitation-modelling/README.md

 ## Obtaining the output file
 How to we obtain the output file from inside the container, so that we can view it or insert it in a report?

-The running Docker container can be considered to be a server that you can log into with SFTP (Secure File Transfer Protocol).
+We can open up another `CMD`, or `terminal` window  and connect with SFTP (Secure File Transfer Protocol).

 From another terminal or CMD window type

-	sftp -P 2022 root@127.0.0.1
+	sftp <username>@<IP-address>

-You may be asked a question.
-If so type `yes` and press enter.

-Then you will be asked to enter a password, which is `root123`.
+Then you will be asked to enter a password.

-This will log you into the docker container.
+This will log you into the container instance.
 You can bring the file over to your local system by typing

 	get /tmp/scm_plot.png

 And then you will be able to view it in the usual way.
+By default it will be transferred to the folder that you were in before you logged in with ssh.

 ## Factorial Analysis